 No city mixes the charm of Old Europe with the New World’s modernity quite like Montreal.
-Cultural capital of Quebec and second largest city in Canada, the cosmopolitan city has so much to offer that it can be hard to pinpoint the must-dos on a weekend getaway in Montreal.
-I was lucky enough to spend 3 weeks there for the making of a documentary and managed to thouroughly explore the city in my free time so without further ado, here are 11 of the best things to do in Montreal!
+Cultural capital of Quebec and the second-largest city in Canada, the cosmopolitan city has so much to offer that it can be hard to pinpoint the must-dos on a weekend getaway in Montreal.
+I was lucky enough to spend 3 weeks there and managed to thoroughly explore the city in my free time so without further ado, here are 11 of the best things to do in Montreal!

 Warning: The Québécois’ friendliness and the city’s overall welcoming atmosphere might make you want to come back for more.

 Go back in time in Vieux Montréal